 Coronavirus has hit Australia's job market hard.
-One solution is reskilling and retraining the workforce for the future labour market, but this brings other unique challenges for employers, according to UNSW Business school experts
+One solution is reskilling and retraining the workforce for the future labour market, but this brings other unique challenges for employers

 The coronavirus pandemic has led to a significant drop in employment across the nation.
 The level of underemployment and underutilisation of labour is now higher than during either the global financial crisis or early-1990s recession.

 According to the latest figures by the Australian Bureau of Statistics, underemployment surged by more than 600,000 to 1.8 million people over April, taking the rate from 8.8 per cent to a record high of 13.7 per cent in just one month.
 Underutilisation, which adds unemployment and underemployment together, jumped to a record high of 19.9 per cent.
 Delving into the figures, about 55 per cent of the jobs lost in April were held by women, even though women accounted for only 47 per cent of the workforce.